xolarvill/web_setup_automation/README.md

 # Add the tabs widget to your main layout
 main_layout.addWidget(tabs)
 ```

+The `LabeledLineEditWithCopy` is the main widgets in the app.
+It is simpel and intuitive.

 ### Other Notes

 - `upload_boto.py` contains a class to upload images and return CDN adress.